tejaswigowda/ame470570Spring2024/ASSIGNMENTS/A7/README.md

 ## Task

-Starting with rhe code handout (identical to `s3Eg` done in class), please serve this S3 uploader example over HTTPS.
+Starting with the code handout (identical to `s3Eg` done in class), please serve this S3 uploader example over HTTPS.

 ## Submission